BarnabyIngrid/filmbox/README.md

 # Getting Started with Film Box

-This is an open source Movies streaming service.
+This is an open source Movies browsing service.

 ## Available Scripts